 With so many new technologies and ways of doing things changing every day, it’s inevitable that some parishes will need to get creative if they want to continue capturing the interest of their congregation.
-Here are some crowdfunding ideas that you can apply to your own parish.
+Here are some crowdfunding ideas that you can apply to your own parish using the power of online giving.

 Change for a Dollar